 Do students also believe this?

-Eva Ulrike Pirker: “I certainly notice a great desire among our students to understand the world and their place in it.”
+Eva Ulrike Pirker: “I certainly notice a great desire among students to understand the world and their place in it.”

 “Literature and art help you step out of your bubble and learn about a world that is not your own”